For years, Yvonne has been developing a sustainable homestead complete with chickens, food plants, on-site water, solar

 How to Build a Backyard Chicken and Greenhouse Duplex

 The three Ameraucana hens needed a new, larger coop and I wanted a greenhouse with a sink, so my neighbor, Shawn Thompson, who is an excellent carpenter and all-around handyman, designed and built my chicken chateau and greenhouse duplex.

-Now the chickens are happy in their 5 by 10 foot hen house and run.
+Now the chickens are happy in their 5x10 foot hen house and run.
 And I look forward to starting seeds this winter and also to having more room to house some favorite tropical plants during winter freezes in my 7x10 foot greenhouse.
 Many of the materials used to build the greenhouse and chicken house were recycled, re-purposed, salvaged, or leftover from other projects, except for the frame and the roofing materials.

 Here's how we did it.
 I helped with the design and even some of the construction and also photographed the entire process from layout to putting the chickens in.